-This CPS is also a Certificate Policy for Telia OV and EV certificates.
+This CPS is also a Certificate Policy for Telia OV, EV and DV certificates.
 The certificates issued according to this CPS contain Certificate policy object identifier corresponding to the applicable certificate type.
 The routines and roles resulting from this CPS apply only in connection with certificates referring to the following Certificate policy object identifiers:

-Certificate type Issuing CA Certificate policy object identifier Organization validation (OV) certificates TeliaSonera Server CA v1 TeliaSonera Server CA v2 1.3.6.1.4.1.271.2.3.1.1.15 2.23.140.1.2.2 (from 2016-12-01) Extended validation (EV) certificates TeliaSonera Extended Validation SSL CA v1 2.23.140.1.1
+Certificate type Issuing CA Certificate policy object identifier Organization validation (OV) certificates TeliaSonera Server CA v2 2.23.140.1.2.2 (from 2016-12-01) Extended validation (EV) certificates TeliaSonera Extended Validation SSL CA v1 2.23.140.1.1 Domain validation (DV) certificates Telia Domain Validation SSL CA v1 2.23.140.1.2.1

-"TeliaSonera Server CA v2" was introduced in 2014-11-06 to bring SHA256 algorithm to complement Telia's SSL certificate offering.
-Since then the default algorithm in SSL certificates has been SHA256 and older SHA1 has been used only in special circumstances.
-Otherwise v1 and v2 issuers are identical.
+[&]quot;TeliaSonera Server CA v2" was introduced in 2014-11-06 to bring SHA256 algorithm to complement Telia's SSL certificate offering.
+Since then the default algorithm in SSL certificates has been SHA256...

-This CPS also refers to the Telia Production CPS with the name {TELIASONERA-PRODUCTION-CPS-2}.
+This CPS also refers to the Telia Production CPS with the name {TELIA- PRODUCTION-CPS-2}.